codacy/codacy-analysis-cli-action/README.md

 Running the action with the default configurations will:

-- Analyse the current commit or pull request running all supported tools, with the default configuration, for the languages you are using.
+- Analyze the current commit or pull request by running all supported static code analysis tools, with their default configurations, for the languages you are using.
-- Print analysis results into the console (you can check them in GitHub's action workflow panel).
+- Print analysis results on the console, visible on the GitHub Action's workflow panel.
 - Fail the workflow if at least one issue is found in your code.

-Check the next section to see how you can further configure this action.
+Read the next section to learn how you can further configure this action.

 ### Caveats

-This action supports all [CLI configuration options](https://github.com/codacy/codacy-analysis-cli#commands-and-configuration) with the following exceptions:
+This action supports all [Codacy Analysis CLI configuration options](https://github.com/codacy/codacy-analysis-cli#commands-and-configuration), with the following exceptions:

 - `--commit-uuid` -- **Not supported**.
-The action will only analyse the commit that triggered it.
+The action will always analyze the commit that triggered it.
-- `--api-token` -- **Not supported**.
+- `--api-token`, `--username`, and `--project` -- **Not supported**.
 Use [`--project-token`](https://github.com/codacy/codacy-analysis-cli#project-token) instead.
-- `--username` -- **Not supported**.
-Use [`--project-token`](https://github.com/codacy/codacy-analysis-cli#project-token) instead.
-- `--project` -- **Not supported**.
-Use [`--project-token`](https://github.com/codacy/codacy-analysis-cli#project-token) instead.

 The command `validate-configuration` is also **not supported**.

-When using `--project-token` make sure to use [GitHub security features](https://docs.github.com/en/actions/reference/encrypted-secrets) to prevent you from committing a secret token to your code.
-For example, if you store your Codacy project token in GitHub, this is how you would use it in the action workflow.
+When using `--project-token` make sure that you use [GitHub security features](https://docs.github.com/en/actions/reference/encrypted-secrets) to avoid committing the secret token to your repository.
+For example, if you store your Codacy project token in GitHub, this is how you would use it in the action workflow:

 ```yaml
 # ...